Detail from an advertisement (F4, 08/27/1965)

 serial number of a Cedo lock

-Moreover some serial numbers seem to have one letter
+Moreover some serial numbers have one letter

 and five or six digits.
 More frequently one can find locks with a serial number of just two letters.